What is online reputation management?

 Additionally, a great way to clean up your online reputation is to make a positive impact within your community.
 Go above and beyond to help veterans, donate to homeless shelters or be an environmental steward.
 Not sure where to start?
 Check out these corporate social responsibility examples to get some ideas!

 Most importantly, leverage reputation marketing to let the world know about your philanthropy.

 Become an industry expert

 Online reputation management won’t work without self promotion.
-Make a name for yourself (and your company) as a credentialed industry expert.
+So make a name for yourself (and your company) as a credentialed industry expert.
 To begin with, you can publish white papers that include unique data and write helpful articles on your website.
 But don’t stop there.

 You should also write for other blogs in your industry.
 While it’s definitely time consuming to write bylined articles, it’s absolutely worth it.
 You’ll build up your personal brand, authority, and expertise as a credentialed author.
 Further, Google will have tons of new content attached to your name to show searchers.